georgexyz19/georgexyz.com/content/posts/gimp-tips.md

 ### Resize Image to a Certain Size

-If you want a scanned plan image file to be a certain size such as Arch D (36" x 24") size, you can follow those steps.
+If you want to resize a scanned plan image file to a certain size such as Arch D (36" x 24"), you can follow those steps.

-1. Click on menu `Image` > `Canvas Size` to resize image to be on a larger canvas (e.g., 36" x 24"), choose white background and center the image.
+1. Click on menu item `Image` > `Canvas Size` to resize canvas to a larger size (e.g., 36" x 24"), and choose white background and center the image.
 2. Select an area of image including the borders.
 3. Copy and paste the image pixels onto a new layer.
 4. Choose menu item `Layer` > `Scale Layer` to enlarge the layer to canvas size.
 It seem that setting `Interpolation` to None works better for scanned plans.
 5. Merge down the image layer to the background layer.

 <p class="text-muted">This article will be continuously updated (last update: 8/24/2020). <p>